 Pro tip for making healthier desserts

 Healthier desserts tend to be lower in fat and sugar than their traditional counterpart.
-If you are baking a cake or making cookies, you can often substitute some or all of the oil with apple juice or pureed pumpkin.
+If baking a cake or making cookies, you can often substitute some or all of the oil with apple juice or pureed pumpkin.
 If you are looking for low sugar desserts, you can substitute the sugar in most recipes with a stevia baking blend for a lower glycemic index.

 Hello Dolly Bars

 You may have also seen these bars called Hello Dolly Bars if they have added butterscotch chips.
 You can change the taste of this recipe by adding a few butterscotch chips instead of the chocolate.
 Just be aware that butterscotch chips will have a higher sugar content than dark chocolate chips.
-You can also substitute pecans or almonds for the walnuts if you prefer.
+You can also substitute pecans or almonds for walnuts if you prefer.